Candy

 Champagne Strawberries

-A chocolate shell filled with a champagne liquid center and a sweet strawberry.
-The perfect bubbly bite!
+A rich chocolate shell filled with a bubbly champagne center and a sweet strawberry surprise.
+A truly elegant treat in every bite!

 Prep: